wgdsu/wgdsu.github.io/_posts/2024-09-20-ResponsibleDataScience.md

 ### Data Protection Impact Assessment

-The Data Protection Impact Assessment (DPIA) aims to understand if the data used in a project contains any personal data.
-Specifically, it assesses the privacy implications of collecting, securely storing, sharing and managing data that has personal information.
+The Data Protection Impact Assessment (DPIA) is a process for assessing the privacy implications of activities which involve the use, and any changes to the use, of personal data.

 The assessment first considers whether the data holds any personal information including [special category information](https://ico.org.uk/for-organisations/uk-gdpr-guidance-and-resources/lawful-basis/special-category-data/what-is-special-category-data/) and if so,  asks further questions about:

 *	the collection of the data